 “In four separate experiments, participants more accurately guessed the pictured emotion based on body language — alone or combined with facial expressions — than on facial context alone.”

-Especially extremely positive and extremely negative emotions are very hard to distinguish from each other, explains head researcher Todorov.
+Extremely positive and extremely negative emotions are especially hard to distinguish from each other, explains head researcher Todorov.

 Now, it gets even more interesting.
 Body language isn’t just something we have to learn.
 Most emotional expressions come built into our system.
 For example, scientists from British Columbia observed congenitally blind people at the Paralympics.